iQua/days/README.md

+# Day: A Performant Discrete-Event Simulator for Network Simulations

 Developed with the Rust programming language, **Day** has been designed as a performant discrete-event simulator for network simulations using a multi-threaded design.